Disney World DAS Pass FAQs: What to Know Before Applying

 You can, but it’s usually not necessary.

-Also, if you’re in a large group and not everyone is approved to accompany the DAS user, I’ve seen families successfully coordinate Lightning Lane reservations with their DAS return times so the whole group can still ride together.
-It takes a little planning, but it can definitely be done.
+Also, if your travel party is over 4 people, families successfully coordinate Lightning Lane reservations with their DAS return times so the whole group can still ride together.

 Do we have to wait in line with the DAS Pass?

-You don’t wait in the actual standby line.
-Instead, you’re given a return time that’s roughly the same as the current wait, and you’re free to spend that time elsewhere in the park.
+Instead, Disney gives you a return time that’s similar to the current standby wait, and you’re free to spend that time elsewhere in the park.

 Leave a Reply